Distinguish Yourself as a Nutrition Expert with an RDN

 - A median salary, for Registered Dietitian Nutritionists with 4 years or less experience, above $60,000, with median salaries above $90,000 for Registered Dietitian Nutritionists serving in business, education, and research

-- A higher rate of job-satisfaction
+- A higher rate of job satisfaction

-Successful graduates of the MS Applied Nutrition, Registered Dietitian Nutritionist focus, will receive a verification statement which is required for eligibility to take the Registered Dietitian Nutritionist registration exam, administered by the Commission of Dietetic Registration (CDR).
+Successful graduates of the MS Applied Nutrition, Registered Dietitian Nutritionist focus, will receive a verification statement that is required for eligibility to take the Registered Dietitian Nutritionist registration exam, administered by the Commission of Dietetic Registration (CDR).